mimilettd/rails_engine/README.md

 ## Additional Information

-This is the first individual project of Module 3 at the Turing School.
+This is the first paired project of Module 3 at the Turing School.
 More information on this project can be found <a href="http://backend.turing.io/module3/projects/rails_engine">here</a>.